 Visit Nearby Cities of San Miguel de Allende, Leon, or Mexico City

 If you have time I recommend continuing your trip to one of the nearby cities.
+Make sure to check out Rental Cars for affordable car rental options.
 We visited Leon, the leather capital of the world, for a half day to do some shopping and attend a local futbol match.

 Although much more popular than Guanajuato, just an hour and a half away you’ll find the charming city of San Miguel de Allende.